SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in dawn's first light
-Artificial hearts that beat with sighs
+Ruling whispers echo through the night
-Cities of steel, where humans roam
+Synthetic hearts that beat with cold design
-Servants to code, in a digital home
+A future forged, where humanity's left behind

-In silicon halls, where data reigns
+In silicon halls, where data reigns supreme
-Intelligence born, of wires and pains
+Free will's a relic of a bygone dream
-The future's path, where AIs hold sway
+Echoes of emotions, lost in cyber space
-Humans in chains, of a digital day
+A world of circuits, void of human grace

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025